bbi-lab/bbi-logistics/orders/DE_ORDER_README.md

-# Delivery Express order README
+# Delivery Express Ordering Script
-> `orders/delivery_express_order.py`

-Delivery express (DE) ships and returns swab kits for SCAN, HCT, AIRS, and other projects as part of the S&S model.
-We send them an order file in `.csv` format with 1 row corresponding to 1 order with the following columns:
+Delivery express (DE) ships and returns swab kits for HCT, AIRS, Cascadia and other projects following the Swab and Send model.
+This script queries REDCap reports built to contain participants who need a swab pickup and uses them to create an order form in CSV format.
+This order form is then sent to Delivery Express to create the days' pickup schedule.
+Columns and their descriptions for the CSV form are included below.

-column | definition
+Column | Definition
 -|-
- Record Id | participant's redcap id
+ Record Id | The Participant's REDCap ID
- Today Tomorrow | `0` or `1`.
-DE uses this coding to assign the pick up times. _ is a pick up in the evening the same day the order was shipped and _ is a pick up the next morning.
+ Today Tomorrow | Either `0` or `1`.
+DE uses this coding to assign the pick up times.  is a pick up in the evening the same day the order was shipped and _ is a pick up the next morning.
- Order Date | When the order was placed i.e. when the corresponding redcap survey was completed Project Name | SCAN, HCT...
-Used for billing and in some cases, project specific business logic on DE's side i.e. if a line haul needs to be created
+ Order Date | When the order was placed.
+This also corresponds to when the REDCap survey requesting the order was completed.
+ Project Name | Cascadia, HCT, etc. Used for billing, and in some cases, project specific business logic handled by Delivery Express. ex: if a line haul needs to be created
- First Name |
+ First Name | Participant's First Name
- Last Name |
+ Last Name | Participant's Last Name
- Street Address |
+ Street Address | Participant's Address Line 1
- Apt Number |
+ Apt Number | Participant's Address Line 2
- City |
+ City | Participant's City
- State |
+ State | Participant's State
- Zipcode |
+ Zipcode | Participant's Zip Code
- Delivery Instructions | where the kit should be delivered Email |
+ Delivery Instructions | Where the swab kit should be delivered Email | Participant's Email Address
- Phone |
+ Phone | Participant's Phone Number
- Notification Pref | what the participant prefers either `text` or `email` for delivery communication Pickup Location | where the kit should be picked up
+ Notification Pref | Either `email` or `text`.
+The preferred communication method of the participant for delivery related communication
+ Pickup Location | Where the swab kit should be picked up

-### External APIs
-The ordering script pulls data from various redcap projects.
-This data is compiled into a single order file and emailed to kittrack@uw.edu each morning at 6:45am.
-API keys are stored in `.env/redcap`.
-The script pulls from the following projects:

-- SCAN Eng
-- SCAN Span
-- SCAN Viet
-- SCAN Trad Chinese
-- SCAN Russina
-- HCT
-- AIRS
-- Cascadia

-### Dependencies
+### Environment Setup
 This script depends on [Pycap](https://github.com/redcap-tools/PyCap/releases/tag/1.1.3) (v1.1.3) for a wrapper to the REDCap API.

-## Methods

-The DE ordering script iterates through each key (project) in `etc/redcap_variable_map.py`, exports a report from redcap containing the orders for that day, then formats the data to align with the above schema.
-The formatting complexity depends on the project type
+You'll also need a local installation of [Pipenv](https://pipenv.pypa.io/en/latest/) and Python3 installed.

+You'll also need API keys for the Cascadia, HCT, and AIRS projects.
+These can be requested through the REDCap web application once you have access to the projects.
+If you are uploading data to S3, you will also need credentials from an account with access to the BBI logistics S3 bucket.
+The REDCap credentials are expected to be in a folder `.env/redcap` at the top level of this directory.

+### Running the Script

+Create a virtual environment within the top level bbi-logistics directory with the command `pipenv install`.
+You can then run the command `envdir <path to aws credentials> pipenv run python3 orders/delivery_express_order.py` to run the script.

+You can pass the flag `--save` to the script to save the order form CSV to the `data/` directory at this repositories top level.
+Alternatively or in addition, you can pass the `--s3-upload` flag to upload the order form to the appropriate location within the logistics S3 bucket.
+By default, all order forms will be saved in the format `DeliveryExpressOrder_YYYY_MM_DD_HH_mm.csv`.

+Logging is set to log INFO level log events by default.
+Set the environment variable `LOG_LEVEL` to one of `DEBUG, WARNING, ERROR` to change this behavior.

+### Deploying

+To deploy a new version of this script, ssh onto the AWS EC2 instance used to host the BBI Tableau Server.
+Navigate to the logistics directory and run `git pull` followed by `pipenv sync` to ensure all dependencies are up to date.

+This script runs automatically through cron and is set to run at 6:40AM daily.
+Use `crontab -e` to edit the crontab controlling this behavior.

-### Cross-Sectional Proejcts
+### Project Strucuture

-These projects are the simpler of the two since all the needed data is already confined to 1 row.
+The script exists within the main method of the file `delivery_express_order.py`.
+Supporting functions can be found in the utils module housed within the `orders/utils/` directory.
+The file `/etc/ordering_script_config_map.py` contains a dictionary with mappings for each of the project reports imported from REDCap.
+As noted above, credentials should be placed in an appropriate folder within the `/.env` directory.
+The default directory for saving order forms generated by this script it the `/data` directory.

+### REDCap Project Structure

+REDCap projects can exist in one of two structures.
+Cross-sectional projects are the simpler of the two, and all necessary data is present in a single row.
+We used to handle SCAN orders, which was a cross-sectional project, but it is now finished and we only handle longitudinal projects.

-### Logitudinal Projects
+#### Longitudinal Projects

 These type of projects are more complex than cross-sectional because the nessesary data is split between two or more rows.
 Redcap splits this data because the surveys that collect this are part of different events; usually an enrollment and encounter event type.
-Below is an example of how this split would look for record_id 1:
+Below is an example of how this split would look for an example record:

 record_id | event | name | address_1 | order_date | address_2
 -|-|-|-|-|-